ricalo/ricalo.github.io/_posts/2016-06-27-ui-automation-tests-for-your-android-app-that-uses-microsoft-graph-with-Visual-Studio-Team-Services.md

 4. In the **Tasks** textbox type **connectedCheck**.

 You're ready!
-Now go and click that **Queue build...** button and watch your test automatically running in your emulators.
+Now go and click that **Queue build...** button and watch your test run in your emulators.

 Enjoy!